achantavy/achantavy.github.io/_posts/2020-07-19-loading-7m-items-to-neo4j-with-and-without-unwind.md

 Is it faster for your application to write large amounts of data to Neo4j in one large, batched query, or in many, much smaller ones?

 One official Neo4j blog post on query tuning prefers the former, saying you should "[batch your writes]((https://neo4j.com/blog/cypher-write-fast-furious/#batch-cypher-writes))" at the application layer using one large `UNWIND` query.
-On the other hand, that same blog post also says

->  A number of small optimized queries always run faster than one long, un-optimized query.
+On the other hand, that same blog post also says "a number of small optimized queries always run faster than one long, un-optimized query".
 It advises devs to "[avoid long cypher queries (30-40 lines)](https://neo4j.com/blog/cypher-write-fast-furious/#long-cypher-queries)".
 What does this mean though?
 It's very possible to write fast queries that are 30 lines long and slow queries that are 2 lines long.
 How much is "a number"?
 Why 30 lines and not 20?

 I thought the explanations weren't written as clear as they could've been, so now it's time for an experiment: Let's compare loading large amounts of data to Neo4j in (1) a batched way using `UNWIND` versus (2) multiple smaller queries to find out for ourselves.
 If you don't feel like reading through the rests of this, **I'll tell you my conclusion up front**: in this experiment, I found that `UNWIND` was at least 900 times faster than running multiple transactions.
-Further, it scales linearly with the number of items you throw at it: it takes 1 second to load 70,000 items, and about 100 seconds tot load 7,000,000 items.
+Further, it scales linearly with the number of items you throw at it: it takes 1 second to load 70,000 items, and about 100 seconds to load 7,000,000 items.

 # Experiment setup